InseeFrLab/global-ghg-emissions/README.md

 (the PDF included in the GIT repo for reference, in case the link above is broken)

-The inputs needed are all freely available :
+The inputs needed are all available online :

 -   The EDGAR database